rancher/partner-charts/packages/neuvector/generated-changes/overlay/app-readme.md

 + Advanced network controls including DLP detection, service mesh integration, connection blocking and packet captures
 + Run-time vulnerability scanning and CIS benchmarks

 Please Note: Before installing this chart, you will need to get an image pull secret and license key from NeuVector.
-Without this data supplied, the chart will not work
+Without this data supplied, the chart will not work.
+Configure correct container runtime and runtime path.